Part one of four from this full length television programme.

 He was Everywhere and Everything and All Things to All Men on All Channels.
 But hold on.
 What was that on the shoulders of his dark slightly rumpled suit?
 Around the collar?
 It couldn’t be.
 But yes, it was.
-Dandruff.– Joe Musaphia on Frost’s arrival (Listener, 01 October 1973 - p11)
+Dandruff.– Joe Musaphia on David Frost’s arrival, in The Listener, 1 October 1973, page 11

 NZ On Screen acknowledges the talent and creatives for allowing NZ On Screen to reproduce this title on this website.